libyt: an In Situ Interface Connecting Simulations with yt, Python, and Jupyter Workflows: Applications

 The simulation is performed on a local high-performance computing cluster, utilizing $4$ computing nodes, each of which hosts one MPI process.
 The simulation physics setup includes radiative feedback and star particle creation, but without star particle feedback.
 The simulation domain spans $1.311\Mpc$ and is covered by a root-level grid with eight refinement levels.
 It has a spatial resolution $80$ pc at the maximum refinement level.
 Our target region is a box with a width of $30\kpc$ at the center of the simulation domain, corresponding to roughly $2\%$ of the domain's width.
 We aim to track the evolution of galaxy formation, including density, temperature, and particle distribution, within this comparatively small region.

 Each simulation snapshot is $\sim2$ GB.
-We want to visualize and track the evolution every $0.5\Myr$ from $0$ to $500\Myr$, which contains $1001$ time steps, including the initial condition.
-Thus, for a traditional post-processing method, approximately 2,000 GB of hard disk space is required, and then we will need to embarrassingly parallelize the data processing and produce the final results using \yt\ \texttt{ProjectionPlot} and \texttt{ParticlePlot}.
+We want to visualize and track the evolution every $0.5\Myr$ from $0$ to $500\Myr$, which contains $1{,}001$ time steps, including the initial condition.
+Thus, for a traditional post-processing method, approximately $2{,}000$ GB of hard disk space is required, and then we will need to embarrassingly parallelize the data processing and produce the final results using \yt\ \texttt{ProjectionPlot} and \texttt{ParticlePlot}.
 However, we do not necessarily need the data outside of our target region, and we can merge the original post-processing routine into the simulation runtime by invoking the Python function using \libyt.
-This eliminates the intermediate step of writing data snapshots to disk, resulting in a significant reduction in disk space usage.
-Because converting the post-processing script to the inline script is a two-line change (\sref{subsec:connecting-libyt-to-yt}), there is no barrier, and it is easy to apply our method to an already written Python script initially targeting the post-processing process. \fref{fig:agora_galaxy-ProjDens}, \fref{fig:agora_galaxy-ProjTempWeightedMass}, and \fref{fig:agora_galaxy-ProjPar} display the density field, the temperature field weighted by the square of the density field, and the particle plot annotated by its mass in z and x directions at the final time step $t=499.98\Myr$.
-These figures aim to reproduce the results of the \enzo\ simulation in the AGORA Project.
+This eliminates the intermediate step of writing data snapshots to disk, resulting in a significant reduction in disk space usage. {The Python script includes operations like defining new fields, annotating titles, object selections, setting z-axis limitations.} Because converting the post-processing script to the inline script is a two-line change (\sref{subsec:connecting-libyt-to-yt}), there is no barrier, and it is easy to apply our method to an already written Python script initially targeting the post-processing process. {\fref{fig:agora-galaxy} shows projections of the density field (left column), the temperature field weighted by the square of the density (center column), and particle distributions (right column) annotated with dark matter clump and star particle masses, including both particles formed during the simulation and those present in the initial conditions, at the final time step $t=499.98\Myr$.
+The upper and lower rows correspond to face-on and edge-on projections, respectively.} {These figures aim to replicate the results of the \enzo\ simulation in the AGORA Project, while allowing galaxy formation to be tracked in great detail without sacrificing spatial resolution or incurring significant disk storage costs.}